System-Crew/.github/.github/ISSUE_TEMPLATE/epic.md

 ---
-name: Epic (Key Feature)
+name: Epic
-about: High-level action that supports a Capability
+about: Key Feature - High-level action that supports a Capability
 title: ""
 type: epic
 assignees: ''